Google Pixel Slate vs. Apple iPad Pro: Which Should You Buy?

 On the front of the device, positioned on both sides of the display, are two speaker grills designed to provide a wide soundscape.
 A power button doubles as a fingerprint sensor on the top edge of the Slate, and a front-facing camera is centered above the display.

-From the front, the iPad Pro looks almost identical to the Pixel Slate, apart from the Apple slate's Touch ID sensor and four speakers, positioned at each corner.
-On the rear of the iPad are a 12-megapixel camera and a centered Apple logo.
+Apart from its new (almost) borderless display, the iPad Pro looks almost identical to the Pixel Slate now that it ditched the Touch ID sensor.
+One difference is that the iPad Pro has four speakers positioned at each corner whereas the Pixel Slate employs front-firing speakers on its bezels.
+On the rear of the iPad Pro are a 12-megapixel camera and a centered Apple logo.
 Apple sells the iPad Pro in Space Gray, Gold and Silver color schemes, whereas the Pixel Slate is available only in Midnight Blue.
 The smaller, 10.5-inch iPad Pro also comes in a Rose Gold finish.

-The 12.9-inch iPad Pro has a larger surface area than the 12.3-inch Pixel Slate.
-Measuring 12 x 8.7 x 0.3 inches, the iPad is a sleek device, but the 11.5 x 8 x 0.3-inch Pixel Slate is even more compact.
-Oddly, the larger iPad Pro, at 1.6 pounds, weighs less than the 1.5-pound Pixel Slate.
+The 12.9-inch iPad Pro has a smaller surface area than the 12.3-inch Pixel Slate.
+Measuring 11 x 8.5 x 0.2 inches, the iPad is a sleek device compared to the 11.5 x 8 x 0.3-inch Pixel Slate.
+The smaller iPad Pro, at 1.4 pounds, weighs less than the 1.5-pound Pixel Slate.

 |Google Pixel Slate||Apple iPad Pro|